Standard Gradient

 Practice Quiz

-Test your climb gradient math with these practice scenarios based on real departure procedures.
-Switch between Quiz mode (test yourself) and Learn mode (see the answers immediately).
+Test your climb gradient math with scenarios based on real departure procedures.
+Switch between Quiz mode (test yourself) and Learn mode (see answers immediately).

 Climb Gradient Practice Quiz